aligfellow/graphRC/README.md

                         Spin multiplicity (auto-detected if not specified) --distance-tolerance DISTANCE_TOLERANCE
-                        Tolerance for bond formation/breaking (default: 0.2 Å)
+                        Tolerance for bond formation/breaking (default: 0.2 Å) --independent-graphs, -ig
+                        Build molecular graphs from the displaced geometries rather than TS geometry with guided bonding (more rigorous for use with IRC or QRC displaced trajectories)

 ASCII rendering options:
   --ascii-scale, -as ASCII_SCALE